nicolas-izquierdo/afl_cio_scoreboards/README.md

 The dataset is constructed in three steps:

-1. AFL-CIO legislative scorecards are collected and transcribed
+1. AFL-CIO legislative scorecards are collected and transcribed using Claude Code
-2. Each vote is matched to its corresponding VoteView roll call using official Clerk of the House records
+2. Each vote is matched to its corresponding VoteView roll call
-3. Roll call metadata (tallies, party breakdowns, bill information) is retrieved from VoteView and verified programmatically across 14 fields per row
+3. Roll call metadata is retrieved from VoteView

-All 712 rows have been verified against VoteView roll call data.
-Verification covers: bill identity, vote date, yea/nay tallies, vote question, vote result, Clerk roll number, congress, and VoteView URL.

 ---